intuitionofmind/intuitionofmind.github.io/content/BLOG-TNcontraction.md

 Platform: **Intel(R) Xeon(R) CPU E5-2640, NVIDIA Tesla P100, CUDA 9.2.88**.
 The XYZ-Hamiltonian is chosen as $J_{x}=J_{y}=1.0, J_{z}=h=0.5$.
 The MPS is generated randomly.
-To reduce the time fluctuations, in each individual test we repeat the contraction for $10$ times.

 We conclude that: